 Q: When is the right time to start new interventions?

 The right time to start any new intervention is when the risk of inaction is greater than the risk of action.
 As climate change grows stronger, so do impacts on the Reef.
 Delaying the use of new interventions means foregoing opportunities to save species and values.
 But acting too fast with untested intervention can also pose risks from unknown side effects.
-To strike the right balance of minimising risk and maximising opportunity, the RRAP program will start early on the research and development of interventions that show promise in terms of effectiveness, feasibility and cost.
-All new interventions will then go through a rigorous assessment and testing phase while we consult closely with partners and stakeholders.
-The result will be an expanding toolset of interventions that can be ready for safe implementation if or when they are needed (https://www.aims.gov.au/docs/media/featured-content.html/-/asset_publisher/Ydk18I5jDwF7/content/the-great-barrier-reef-can-repair-itself-with-a-little-help-from-science).
+To strike the right balance of minimising risk and maximising opportunity, RRAP must begin researching and development of the most promising interventions now.
+The longer we wait, the more expensive and difficult it will be to successfully intervene at any scale, and the greater the risk the window of opportunity will close.
+All new interventions will be rigorous assessed and tested, in close consultation with partners and stakeholders.
+The result will be an expanding set of interventions that can be ready for safe implementation if or when they are needed.

-Q: What are the risks associated with the activities you propose?
+Q: What are the risks associated with the proposed interventions?

-The different intervention approaches proposed in RRAP aim to enhance the resilience of coral reefs but vary in their associated risks.
-For example, assisted gene flow and assisted evolution represent manageable risk because they use genetic material already present on the reef.
+The interventions being investigated by RRAP aim to enhance the resilience of coral reefs but vary in their associated risks.
+For example, ehancing corals using assisted gene flow and assisted evolution represent manageable risk because they use genetic material already present on the Reef.
 Assisted colonisation that involves importing coral species from outside the Great Barrier Reef may carry greater ecological risk than other approaches.
 A full understanding and evaluation of risks is a key component of RRAP and will be evaluated from ecological, social and economic angles.
-They will be assessed against the risk of "doing nothing" or delaying interventions.
-Predicted benefits (upside risks) will be presented alongside chances of any potential negative outcomes (downside risks).
-These analyses will provide clarity for all, inform a prioritisation of techniques for technological development, decision-making, facilitate a license to operate, and promote stakeholder buy-in.
+They will be assessed against the risk of 'doing nothing' or delaying interventions.
+Predicted benefits will be evaulated against the chances of any potential negative outcomes.
+These analyses will provide clarity for all, inform a prioritisation of techniques for technological development, decision-making, facilitate a license to operate, and promote stakeholder engagement.

-Q: What will success of the RRAP program mean for people?
+Q: What will success of RRAP mean for people?

-Q: There are already many reef restoration initiatives underway - how is the RRAP different?
+Q: There are already many reef restoration initiatives underway - how is RRAP different?

-A range of active reef restoration approaches have been applied on reefs around the world for decades.
-They have been successful in, for example, increasing coral cover or reducing algal cover on local scales.
-Many projects have included gardening of corals in land-based or marine nurseries and more recently laboratory reared coral young are used (https://www.barrierreef.org/science-with-impact/baby-coral-breakthrough).
+A range of reef restoration approaches have been applied on reefs around the world for decades.
+They have been successful in, for example, increasing coral cover or reducing algal cover on very small scales.
+Many projects have included gardening of corals in land-based or marine nurseries, and more recently laboratory reared coral young have been used.
 Despite positive reports of many restoration efforts, the cost and effectiveness of many interventions remain unclear.

-While the RRAP program capitalises on existing knowledge, it aims to provide a step-change in the cost and scale by which active interventions can be delivered on coral reefs.
-To achieve this we will be working closely with the engineering and technology sectors to develop innovative deployment solutions that can be delivered at the required scale and cost levels.
-The first stage of the RRAP program consists of a feasibility study that will examine a broad range of potential concepts and then narrow in on the most feasible options.
+RRAP is capitalising on existing knowledge and aiming to provide a step-change in the cost and scale by which active interventions can be delivered on coral reefs.
+To achieve this we will be working closely with the engineering and technology sectors to develop innovative deployment solutions that can be cost-effectively delivered at the required scales.

 Q: I would like to know more or get involved - who should I speak to?